-Can I Sue on Behalf of a Family Member Who is Severely Injured?
+Can I Sue on Behalf of a Family Member Whose Neck Was Broken in a Crash?

 The lawyer you hire will, to a large extent, determine how much money you get.

 Attorneys Fred Pritzker and Eric Hageman have won many multi-million-dollar settlements for clients.
 One reason for their success is hard work.
 In many of our cases, particularly those involving a commercial truck, the other side denies fault.
 Fred and Eric believe in digging for evidence until the truth is uncovered.

 For attorney Fred Pritzker, part of his drive comes from his passion for getting justice for people with disabilities:

 “My 30-year-old son is physically and developmentally disabled.
 He lives at home, and my wife and I are his primary caregivers.
 Making sure his life and the lives of other people with disabilities are safe, happy and fulfilling is my passion.
 It affects everything I do, including how I practice law and the way in which I relate to my clients, many of whom are struggling with their own injuries and disabilities.” — Attorney Fred Pritzker

 Our law firm’s mission is to help injured people get on with the rest of their lives by obtaining justice, fair compensation, and holding accountable those who caused them harm.
 We take this very seriously.

 The cervical spine (neck region) consists of seven cervical vertebrae, abbreviated as C1, C2, C3, C4, C5, C6 and C7.
 The cervical nerves are also abreviated C1 through C8.

 How Much is My Spine Fracture Case Worth?

 In cases of cervical spinal cord injury, a settlement for the injury should include sufficient funds to provide for the person for the duration of his or her life.
 Absolute care needs to be taken to make sure the money sought will suffice.